After Implant Placement

 To avoid this situation, the proper sized implant platform must be chosen plus a crown must be made to fit comfortably when you put all of your teeth together (bite).
 There should be no “high spots”.

 When Are The Crowns Attached To The Implant?

 The replacement teeth, or crowns, are attached to the implant only when adequate healing has occurred and your jaw bone is firmly fused to the implant.
 Depending on a variety of factors, it may be possible to begin this phase of your treatment immediately or shortly after implant placement.
 We will review the most appropriate treatment sequence and timing for your particular situation.

 In general, once your implants are placed, you can expect your tooth replacement treatment to be completed anywhere from 4 to 6 months.

 are the most technologically advanced and longest lasting tooth replacement option available.

 How Do I Clean My New Teeth?

-As with natural teeth, it is important that you clean implant-supported restorations regularly with floss, soft toothbrush, and rinses.
+As with natural teeth, it is important that you clean implant-supported restorations regularly with waxed floss, soft toothbrush, and rinses.
 You should also visit your dentist and hygienist for regular cleanings and checkups.
 Healthy gums play a major part in the success of your implant + crown case.